cite-architecture/cite/specs/md/cite/ctsTi/ctsTi.md

 From <a href="../../../resources/test/data/testinventory.xml" concordion:set="#ti = setHref(#HREF)">this TextInventory file</a> we can <strong concordion:assertTrue="shouldMakeTi(#ti)">construct a TextInventory</strong>.

 @closeex@

+## Information about the work hierarchy ##

-The TextInventory records the URNs for every level of a text's CTS work hierarchy, and can construct human-readable labels for URNs at any level.
+The TextInventory records the URNs for every level of a text's CTS work hierarchy, and includes a human-readable label for the URN at each level.

 @openex@